michailmarkou1995/BSc-Computer-Science-Projects/MENTAL WEALTH PROFESSIONAL LIFE 3 (PROJECT) (CN6000)/Product_Documentation/Advanced_VOIP_VoiceChat_System/README.md

 ```

 ```
 3 Systems Seperate will also be available as a product.
-(Business(Product-Engineer-Market))
+(Business(Product &check; -Engineer-Market))

 1) Simple VOIP Voice Chat (team/global/positional-proximity)
 2) Walkie Talkie VOIP Voice Chat